bbcmicrobit/micropython/docs/tutorials/music.rst

 MicroPython on the BBC micro:bit comes with a powerful music and sound module.
-It's very easy to generate bleeps and bloops from the device *if you attach a speaker*.
+It's very easy to generate bleeps and bloops from the device *if you attach a speaker or passive piezo buzzer*.
 Use crocodile clips to attach pin 0 and GND to the positive and negative inputs on the speaker - it doesn't matter which way round they are connected to the speaker.